 Prerequisite: Graduate status and BLBC 547 or TESL 546.

 Offered: As needed.

+BLBC 518 Biliteracy Instruction for Emergent Bilingual Learners (3)

+Current theories of bilingualism and biliteracy are examined and situated in sociocultural and historical contexts.
+Pedagogies for developing bilingual readers and writers are also addressed, with attention to oral proficiency.

-BLBC 539 - Language Acquisition and Learning (3)
+Prerequisites: Graduate status and TESL 539; BLBC 515; TESL 541 or consent of Department Chair.BLBC 539 - Language Acquisition and Learning (3)

 Theory and research relating to first- and second-language acquisition and learning are examined from a pedagogical perspective.
 Students cannot receive credit for both BLBC 539 and TESL 539.